 Top 10 Iron Maiden ‘Bruce is Back’ Songs: 1999-Present

-When heavy metal titans Iron Maiden welcomed vocalist Bruce Dickinson and guitarist Adrian Smith back into the fold after an extended absence, there were certainly no guarantees that they would once again dominate the genre as they had throughout much of the ’80s.
-Now, 15 years after the official announcement of said reunion, there’s no longer any doubt: Maiden rules once again.
-And it is therefore with the sincere hope that we’ll enjoy at least another 15 years that we respectfully compile our list of the Top 10 Iron Maiden Songs of the 2000s and beyond
+When heavy metal titans Iron Maiden welcomed vocalist Bruce Dickinson and guitarist Adrian Smith back into the fold after an extended absence, there were certainly no guarantees that they would again dominate the genre as they had throughout much of the ’80s.
+Today, long after the official announcement of this reunion, there can be no room doubt: Iron Maiden rule once more.
+And it is therefore with the sincere hope that we’ll enjoy many, many more years that we respectfully compile our list of the Top 10 Iron Maiden Songs from 1999 through the present.

 ‘The Longest Day’

-Another Murray composition that was polished off by Harris and Dickinson with memorable results is ‘Rainmaker,’ which became the second single from the ‘Dance of Death’ LP, in 2003.
-Allegedly given that title because the introductory guitar lick reminded Dickinson of raindrops falling, the song received a striking choreographed music video (as you can appreciate below) and harnessed all of Maiden’s power and anthemic songcraft within a tight, infectious timeframe.
+A Dave Murray composition that was polished off by Steve Harris and Dickinson with memorable results, “Rainmaker” became the second single from this LP.
+Allegedly given that title because the introductory guitar lick reminded Dickinson of raindrops falling, the song received a striking choreographed music video and harnessed all of Iron Maiden’s power and anthemic songcraft within a tight, infectious timeframe.

 ‘The Reincarnation of Benjamin Breeg’